 A thorough study of forms and constructions with constant exercises in translating Latin into English and English into Latin.
+The class is expected to complete a book like Collar & Daniell's First Latin Book.

 Five times a week.

 MATHEMATICS

 Arithmetic is begun at Percentage and completed, with a review of the whole subject in the third term.